Alen-Scaria1516/web3auth/README.md

 # web3auth
-A simple web3authentication page for the users  connect with their wallets.
+A simple web3authentication page for the users to  connect with their wallets.